-Before you install a package to a scratch org, run this command to list all the packages and locate the ID.
+Before you install a package to a scratch org, run this command to list all the packages and locate the ID or package alias.

+'''

-sfdx force:package2:version:list
+sfdx force:package:version:list

+'''

 Identify the version you want to install.
-Enter this command, supplying the Subscriber Package2 Version ID, which begins with 04t.
+Enter this command, supplying the package alias or package ID (starts with 04t).

+'''

-sfdx force:package:install -i 04t... --targetusername jdoe@example.com sfdx force:package:install -i 04txx000000FIuAAM
+sfdx force:package:install --package "Expense Manager@1.2.0-12" --targetusername

+jdoe@example.com

+'''

-If you've already set the scratch org with a default username, just enter the package version ID.
+If you've already set the scratch org with a default username, enter just the package version ID.